HostGator vs GoDaddy: is there a clear winner?

 In the end, though, HostGator’s website builder is better if we are objective.
 It is still limited, but at least it allows you to create a 6-page site, as opposed to GoDaddy’s single-page constraint.

-Everything considered both providers are very easy to use.
+All things considered, both providers are very easy to use.
 HostGator’s native control dashboard is very inclusive and easy to navigate.
 GoDaddy’s account management panel was slightly more confusing yet still as functional.
 Providers were even more similar when it came to the cPanel and website builder.
 However, GoDaddy was slightly disappointing with its one-page website building limit.
+More so, HostGator also outshined Godaddy with its free website migration option.

 HostGator vs GoDaddy performance